CADWRDeltaModeling/BayDeltaSCHISM/_sources/topics/files_and_directories.rst.txt

 ^^^^^^^^^^^^^^^^

 The table is an inventory of files needed for a typical Bay-Delta SCHISM run.
 All the spatial inputs and driver files are copied over by the preprocessor.
 This inventory will inevitably occur if we change, say, the number or names of hydraulic structures.
 It will also be expanded when you use new modules, as indicated elsewhere in the user guide.
 The items in bold are :ref:`symbolic links <symlink>`.
-These links follow the required SCHISM name but point to more the similar but more detailed or version controlled names in brackets, choices of which would change between modeling periods or be modified in accordance with the rest of the user gude.
+These links follow the required SCHISM name but point to more the similar but more detailed or version controlled names in brackets, the specific names of which evolve over time or are modified in accordance with the rest of the user gude.
-Some files (`param.nml`,`bctides.in`,`vgrid.in`,nudging) are almost always links.
+Some files (`param.nml`,`bctides.in`,`vgrid.in`,nudging) are almost always links and are described in the section on the :ref:`barotropic warmup run <barotropic>`.
 The links are currently created manually, although we are contemplating ways to make it more automatic.

 Some of the most important files like the horizontal grid (`hgrid.gr3`) are covered extensively in this user guide.
-Others are populated in very simple ways and seldom changed.
-For definitions, the intrested user can consult the `optional input page of the SCHISM Manual at VIMS <https://schism-dev.github.io/schism/master/input-output/optional-inputs.html>`_.
+Others files are on more subjects like albedo, populated in very simple ways and seldom changed.
+For documentation, the interested user can consult the `optional input page of the SCHISM Manual at VIMS <https://schism-dev.github.io/schism/master/input-output/optional-inputs.html>`_.

 .. csv-table:: Files for a SCHISM Run
    :file: filesdirslist.csv